• Skip to primary navigation

 • Harvest ripe wild grapes.
 I like to use a scissors to remove the whole clusters to make sure they don't get bruised or smashed during transport.

 • Inspect the grapes and eat one of two to see if they have any grit, mine are often so clean I don't bother to wash them, but this can vary depending on where you harvest.
-Grapes on the edge of a working field might be very dirty (and could also be sprayed for that matter).
+Grapes on the edge of a working field might be very dirty.

 • Put the grapes into a pot, stems and all, then mash them up until juice nearly comes to the top with a potato masher or another blunt object.